devmarkusb/toolib/README.md

 ## Usage

-In most cases you just need to include header files from subdir toolib.
+In most cases you just need to include header files from subdir toolib, CMake include dir: `${toolib_INCLUDE_DIRS}`.

-Sometimes you need to build the lib according to CMakeLists.txt in the root.
+Sometimes you need to link the lib, CMake target `toolib`.

 To find anything topic specific, just browse through the directory structure and read header files.